The Vampire Diaries: Production

 Initially, Kevin Williamson had little interest in developing the series, as he found the premise too similar to the Twilight novels.
 However, at the urging of Julie Plec, he began to read the books.
 He started to become intrigued by the story: "I began to realize that it was a story about a small town, about that town's underbelly and about what lurks under the surface."
 Williamson has stated the town's story will be the main focus of the series rather than high school.

-On February 6, 2009, Variety announced that The CW had green-lit the pilot for The Vampire Diaries with Williamson and Julie Plec set as the head writers and executive producers.
+On February 6, 2009, Variety announced that the CW had green-lit the pilot for The Vampire Diaries with Williamson and Julie Plec set as the head writers, executive producers, and showrunners.
 On May 19, 2009, the series was officially ordered for the 2009–2010 season.

 The pilot episode was filmed in Vancouver, British Columbia.
 However, the rest of the seasons have been filmed in Covington, Georgia (which doubles as the show's fictional small town of Mystic Falls, Virginia) and various other communities around Greater Atlanta to take advantage of local tax incentives.
 On the morning of May 10, 2012, a fire broke out in the building on Clark Street in Covington that was used as the setting for Mystic Grill on the show.

 The series was given a full 22-episode order on October 21, 2009, after strong ratings for the first half of the season.
-Now there is a spin-off called The Originals, that goes into depth about the original vampire family from The Vampire Diaries.
-On February 16, 2010, The CW announced that it had renewed the show for a second season, which premiered on September 9, 2010.
-On April 26, 2011, The CW renewed the show for a third season.
+On February 16, 2010, the CW announced that it had renewed the show for a second season, which premiered on September 9, 2010.
+On April 26, 2011, the CW renewed the show for a third season.
 The third season premiered on September 15, 2011.
-The fourth season premiered on October 11, 2012.
-The CW renewed the show for a fifth season on February 11, 2013.
-On February 13, 2014, The CW renewed the series for a sixth season.
+The fourth season premiered on October 11, 2012. the CW renewed the show for a fifth season on February 11, 2013.
+On February 13, 2014, the CW renewed the series for a sixth season.
 On January 11, 2015, the CW renewed the series for a seventh season.